Gas (IC) vs. electric (EP) RC flying

-Modern radio control products like brushless motors and lithium polymer battery packs have turned the electric side of the hobby around, to the point where top-end brushless/Li-Po powered rc aircraft can match a gas powered equivalent for performance and duration.
-That was unthinkable not that long ago!
+Modern radio control products like brushless motors and lithium polymer battery packs have turned the electric side of the hobby around, to the point where top-end brushless/Li-Po powered rc aircraft can match an IC powered equivalent for performance and duration.
+That was unthinkable not that long ago.

 its glow powered cousin (right) roughly matched in performance and price.